erkaminski/customer-segmentation-aws-pipeline/README.md

 ## Overview

-Real-world retail datasets are rarely accessible due to privacy and commercial constraints.
+Retail datasets are often hard to access because of privacy and business constraints.

-To overcome this, a synthetic dataset was generated to replicate realistic customer behavior, product distributions, and transaction patterns, while remaining suitable for scalable processing in a cloud environment.
+To work around this, I generated a synthetic dataset that mimics customer behavior, product distributions, and transactions.
+This makes it possible to build and test a full pipeline in a cloud environment.

 It covers:
 - synthetic data generation (clients, stores, products, transactions)